-Alchemical symbols trigger what feels like happy nostalgia in me.
+Alchemical symbols trigger in me what feels like happy nostalgia.
 Like remembering when all that is marvelous was still before me, still somehow within reach.

 When I look at the image above with fresh eyes and put aside what I was thinking about while I drew it, the rippling liquid suggests to me that something below the surface is moving into or out of awareness.
 The colors trigger associations.
 Gold suggests value.
 Green suggests something vital and alive.
 For me that sort of musing has always been very satisfying and even emotionally refreshing.

-A remain charmed by the visual delights of alchemy, and by the fantastic images evoked by some alchemical texts, which can be fabulously entertaining and generally have me muttering, “What the heck is that supposed to mean?”
-But over time I find that a layer of cerebral enjoyment is getting blended in as well, proceeding from a growing sense that three rather distinct flavors of alchemical writing are coming into focus.
+I remain charmed by the visual delights of alchemy, and by the fantastic images evoked by some alchemical texts, which can be fabulously entertaining and generally have me muttering, “What the heck is that supposed to mean?”
+But over time I find that a layer of intellectual (if I may use so lofty a word) enjoyment is getting blended in as well, proceeding from a growing sense that three rather distinct flavors of alchemical writing are coming into focus.

 1. True Believers